dddrrreee/cs140e-23win/labs/17-fat32/README.md

   4. Add a second ram-based filesystem for temporary files (like /tmp).
   5. Add long file name support (we mostly just ignore them, but modern OSes process them correctly).

+#### Debugging Tips

+* Be very careful about sectors vs. clusters vs. bytes vs. blocks vs. directory entries.
+When doing math, always do dimensional analysis to make sure the units work out.
+* You can ignore LFNs until everything else works (or completely).
+LFNs are a backwards-compatible hack, so it's technically allowed for a FAT32 implementation to only ever handle short file names.
+If you see a long file name entry, just skip it.

 -------------------------------------------------------------------------
 ### Background: File systems over-simplified.